-- Dynamic Function eXchange Controller: The DFX Controller core provides management functions for self-controlling partially reconfigurable designs.
-It is intended for enclosed systems where all of the reconfigurable modules (RM) are known to the controller.
-The optional AXI4-Lite register interface allows the core to be reconfigured at run time, so it can also be used in systems where the RMs can change in the field.
-The core can be customized for many Virtual Sockets, RMs per Virtual Socket, operations and interfaces.
-Labs 5, 6, and 7 in Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947) show examples of the DFX Controller IP in a sample design. - Dynamic Function eXchange Decoupler: The DFX Decoupler can be used to provide a safe and managed boundary between the static logic and a Reconfigurable partition (RP) during reconfiguration.
+- Dynamic Function eXchange Decoupler: The DFX Decoupler can be used to provide a safe and managed boundary between the static logic and an RP during reconfiguration.
 The core can be customized for the number of interfaces, type of interfaces, decoupling functionality, status and control. - Dynamic Function eXchange AXI Shutdown Manager: One or more DFX AXI Shutdown Managers can be used to make the AXI interfaces between a RP and the static logic safe during reconfiguration.
 When active, AXI transactions sent to the RM, and AXI transactions emanating from the RM, are terminated because the RM might not be able to complete them.
 Failure to complete could cause system deadlock.
 When inactive, transactions pass unaltered. - Dynamic Function eXchange Bitstream Monitor: The DFX Bitstream Monitor can be used to identify partial bitstreams as they flow through the design.
 This information can be used for debugging or system applications such as blocking bitstream loads.
 Identifiers embedded at key places in partial bitstreams are extracted and reported by the core.
 This information can be passed to Vivado HW Debugger using an ILA core to work out what partial bitstream was fetched, if it was fetched in its entirety, and how far through the datapath it went.